 Who better to ask for decorating advice than some of the biggest names in the interior design industry?
 From the colors to use to the furniture to invest in, these little gems of advice from the experts will save you from committing any design mistakes.

-Employ the style secrets the professionals swear by, however, and you’ll soon have a home that makes visitors swoon with envy – and a little black book of interior design secrets.
+Employ the style secrets the professionals swear by, however, and you’ll soon have a home that makes visitors swoon with envy – and a little black book of interior design tips.

 Katharine Pooley (opens in new tab) is one of the most sought-after interior designers working internationally today.